IamNotStarLOLXD/IamNotStarLOLXD/README.md

 ⟡ I suck at socializing outside of discord servers - i also hate socializing sometimes<br>
 ⟡ I'm a minor<br>
-⟡ I might come out rude if so then I'm sorry.
+⟡ I might come out rude if so then I'm sorry.<br>
+⟡ If you came from ponytown PLEASE ASK before adding me on dicord

 ## ★ Interests ★